 Travel smart Tip: Get a pasmo or sucia card.
 They are rechargeable contactless smart cards which are similar to an Oyster card used in London.

 Food: The average cost I spent on a meal was 1000 yen!
-You are spoilt with plenty of options from Michelin star restaurants to local Izakaya’s. ⠀
+You are spoilt with plenty of options from Michelin-star restaurants to local Izakaya’s. ⠀

 Travel smart Tip: If you’re travelling on a budget, check out 7/11 or Lawson convenience stores for Bentos and hot food on the go like fried chicken & onigiri.
-They open 24/7 too! ⠀
+They are open 24/7 too! ⠀